Jimbly/LD44-legend-of-red-demon/README.md

 Start with: `npm start` (after running `npm i` once)

 TODO
-* un-highlight menu after choosing an item, so it scrolls away better
 * menu hotkeys
 * scroll only a portion of the screen, so we can have a border and hp bar always present